-The Art curriculum offers a broad and enriched curriculum including promoting the skills of drawing, collaging, painting and printing linked to big questions.
+At Kestrel Mead, the Art curriculum offers a broad and enriched curriculum including promoting the skills of drawing, collaging, painting and printing linked to big questions.
 Art is enriched with opportunities to use a variety of resources and apply what they have learnt through journaling and making their own decisions.

-The Art curriculum allows children to show their resilience as they continue to develop and practise different skills over time to improve on.
+It allows children to show their resilience as they continue to develop and practise different skills over time to improve on.
 Curiosity can also be shown through the creativity of the children’s ideas from the skills that have been taught.

-The Art curriculum encourages children to express themselves and develop confidence and unique styles.
+Art encourages children to express themselves and develop confidence and unique styles.
 This allows children to begin to develop their artistic flare to develop in their future careers.
 Children create art during cultural celebrations to contribute to school events and the community.

 The love of art is promoted during art week.
-Each year group is given a specific artist where the children are able to explore the art work produced by the artists and the techniques they have used.
-They then practise and apply these skills to build towards their final art work.
+Each year group is given a specific artist where the children are able to explore the artwork produced by the artists and the techniques they have used.
+They then practise and apply these skills to build towards their final artwork.
 Teachers plan using a long-term plan which is then condensed into a knowledge organised for each Big question.
 This shows key skills to be taught and may provide opportunities for awe, wonder and reciprocity.
 This will promote engagement and excitement for the children.
 They will be able to gain first-hand experience and apply these skills learnt confidently.
 As a school we use this artwork to create inspiring displays around different themes.